yyuysaa/data-analytics-portfolio/README.md

-# 📊 Data Analytics Portfolio
+# 📊 Data Life Journey

 Hello!
-This portfolio is about my journey into Data Analytics through SQL, Python, Excel, and dashboards.
+This portfolio is about my journey into Data Analytics/Data Science through SQL, Python, Excel, and dashboards.
 It includes case studies, mini-projects, and a capstone project in healthcare analytics.
 I wish to transition slowly from nothing to Data Analytics, to Machine Learning, and lastly AI!